lni-dev/LLog/README.md

 - `autoFlush`: Some logger implementations may require to be flushed similar to jave output streams.
 If this property is set to `true`, those will automatically flush itself after every log operation.
 This may be required if it is possible for your application to fail ungracefully without flushing the `Logger` causing some log to be lost.
 - `minLogLevel`: May be set to the minimum log level, a log message must have to actually be logged.
 All log messages, whose log level is less than `minLogLevel` will be ignored.
 The value may be an integer or the name of a standard log level.
 See log level for more information.
 Default value is `Debug`.

+## LLog properties
+These properties are handled by LLog instead of the actual logger implementation (These are supported with any configuration):
+- `redirectJavaUtilLoggingToLLog`: If set to `true`, the java.util.logging root logger will have all handlers removed and a new handler added, which logs to the active llog-logger
+- `noInit`: LLog will not initialize any logger.
+Used for testing purposes.
+Allows to enable a logger with properties in code using `LLog.init(props)`

 ## Property Expansion (ReplaceObjects)
 The values of properties are expanded before the logger is created.
 These expansions have the following syntax: {obj.obj}, {obj.value}, {obj.obj.value}, etc. Logger implementations may add their own expansion objects.
 The example `{self.location.parent}` expands to the directory in which the jar file of the currently running application is located.